Ross Younkin (1852-1917) was born on June 19, 1852 in Addison Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

 Sadly, Lewis passed away in Akron in early November 1959.
 Traveling from Confluence to attend the funeral were Ada's sister and brother in law, Sara and Donald Ream, as well as Mary Younkin of Ursina and Jack Suder of Confluence.

-She died in Akron on April 12, 1973 and is interred in the Ursina Cemetery in the family plot, with Rev. Dennis Dawson officiating at her funeral.
-An obituary was printed in the Meyersdale Republican.
+Ada outlived her third husband by more than a baker's dozen years and eventually returned to Somerset.
+Tragedy struck on April 12, 1973, when she was struck and killed by another motorist in Somerset.
+Her remains were interred in the Ursina Cemetery in the family plot, with Rev. Dennis Dawson officiating at her funeral.
+An obituary was printed in the Meyersdale Republican, with a brief death notice appearing in the Akron Beacon Journal.